wur-bioinformatics/introduction-to-bioinformatics/week5.md

 The introduction of omics technologies over the last 25 years has broadened the field of bioinformatics and made it increasingly relevant to all areas of biology.
-Very large measurement datasets are now routinely produced and should be cleaned and checked for quality, processed.
+Very large measurement datasets are now routinely produced and should be cleaned, checked for quality and processed.
 Moreover, the data should be stored in databases to make it accessible and re-usable for further research.
 Finally, careful analysis, interpretation and visualization of the data is essential to allow biologists to infer